Engagement is at the heart of Universal Design for Learning.

 The strategies presented here encourage a variety of activities to engage students in the study of history.
 These activities can be used at various points during the lesson.
 Students with different learning styles will benefit from the teacher using a mix of these activities throughout the school year.
 Each strategy is flexible and can be used with many primary source sets.

 Teacher adds speech bubble to photo at Accessing Inquiry face-to-face course.
+(At school, students would be the ones in this role.)

 Add dialogue bubbles to photographs or other depictions with people, and ask students to come up with what the people may have been thinking or saying.
 This technique allows students to be imaginative and playful, and invites them to take the perspective of someone in another historical time and situation.
 Have students act out their bubbles to really make the source come to life.